paulAdrienMarie/federated_learning_simulation/README.md

 - `routes.py` : Script to specify the routes of the python server
 - `view.py` : Script to define which function to run to handle a request on a route
 - `watcher.py` : Script to restart the server when a file is modified within the project
-- `openai_request.py` : Script to create the `train.json` file - dataset used within the training loop in javascript
-- `base64images.py` : Script to create the `train_base64images.json` file that is used within the training loop in javascript

 ### Federated Learning